billsioros/RoughML/README.md

 }
 ```

-This project was generated with [`billsioros/cookiecutter-pypackage`](https://github.com/billsioros/cookiecutter-pypackage) cookiecutter template.
+This project was generated using the [`billsioros/cookiecutter-pypackage`](https://github.com/billsioros/cookiecutter-pypackage) cookiecutter template.